ghalamif/ArgoCD/README.md

-As part of my master project at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), I have worked on an AI application deployment platform leveraging GitOps principles and Kubernetes orchestration using ArgoCD.
-This project, categorized under the Application pillar, focused on automating, monitoring, and optimizing the deployment lifecycle for machine learning models and containerized AI workloads.
+As part of my master’s project at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), I developed a platform for deploying AI applications using GitOps principles and Kubernetes orchestration with ArgoCD.
+This project, aligned with the Application pillar, aimed to automate, monitor, and optimize the deployment lifecycle of machine learning models and containerized AI workloads.
+I would also like to thank [Benedikt](https://github.com/bensch98) for his supervision and support throughout the project.

 **Key achievements:**
 - Implemented robust CI/CD pipelines for AI/ML models using ArgoCD, enabling declarative, version-controlled, and auditable deployments.